-- Health always comes before performance. - Assessing and safeguarding health applies to both physical and mental health. - As poor nutritional status considerably impacts on the health of young athletes, young athletes must be assessed more strictly than older ones. - Decisions must be taken by the team in dialogue with the athlete and others, where applicable, such as family and trainers. - In difficult cases, written agreements should be drawn up. - Think beyond the individual athlete.
+- Health always comes before performance. - Assessing and safeguarding health applies to both physical and mental health. - As poor nutritional status considerably impacts on the health of young athletes, young athletes must be assessed more strictly than older ones. - Decisions must be taken by the team in dialogue with the athlete and others, where applicable, such as family and trainers. - In difficult cases, written agreements should be drawn up, with a clear goal and a step by step plan. - Think beyond the individual athlete.
 What are the potential consequences for the team and the sports community in general? - Any assessment should be based on progress or lack of progress with regard to the athlete's overall health.